 In the Footsteps of a Visionary

 In the 70s and 80s, scientist Frank Craighead carefully documented when plants in parts of the Greater Yellowstone Ecosystem leafed out, bloomed and bore fruit.
-A few years ago, TNC Scientist Corinna Riginos discovered these handwritten notes in the basement of Craighead’s old cabin.
+A few years ago, TNC Scientist Dr. Corinna Riginos recovered his handwritten notes in the basement of Craighead’s old cabin.

-You Can Help
+You Can Help!